adnanh/webhook/docs/Hook-Rules.md

 }
 ```

+Note this does not work if webhook is running behind a reverse proxy, as the "client IP" will either not be available at all (if webhook is using a Unix socket or named pipe) or it will be the address of the _proxy_, not of the real client.
+You will probably need to enforce client IP restrictions in the reverse proxy itself, before forwarding the requests to webhook.

 ### Match scalr-signature

 The trigger rule checks the scalr signature and also checks that the request was signed less than 5 minutes before it was received.